April 26-28, 2019

 Since 1991, Emily has assisted the Foundation in carrying out its services to donors and supporting organizations, nonprofit organizations, and the community at-large.
 She has served as a catalyst in addressing community needs by researching, reviewing, and spearheading projects for funding consideration, and developing funding partnerships for special initiatives.

-Prior to joining ...
-Read More » the Foundation, Emily was director of housing and community services for South Middlesex Opportunity Council.
+Prior ...
+Read More » to joining the Foundation, Emily was director of housing and community services for South Middlesex Opportunity Council.

 Emily has a bachelor of arts in Economics from Kenyon College and masters’ degrees in public policy and theological studies from Harvard University.